toninoes/azure-hands-on-labs/creating-site-to-site-IPsec-VPN/README.md

 TF_WORKSPACE=sandbox terraform apply -var-file=sandbox.tfvars
 ```

+It takes a long to apply configuration, because creating a gateway can often take 30 minutes or more.

-After apply, you will obtain the following outputs to test connectivity:
+After that, you will obtain the following outputs to test connectivity between vm-0 and vm-onprem (which is simulating a server on your corporate network):
 ```bash
 Outputs: